 This Planning Guide is a direct result of a specific project the Yurok Tribe undertook to enhance its environmental protection program.
-Development of a Planning Guide and a Model Tribal Environmental Protection Ordinance is intended to assist other Tribes to improve their environmental protection programs.
-The project focused on modification of existing Yurok Ordinances for land use and solid waste based on an extensive review of available Tribal Code.
+Development of

 The Yurok Tribe project improved their existing environmental program by reviewing and revising current land use environmental ordinances and writing additional ordinances.
 Individual Ordinances were then consolidated into a single Ordinance to improve access to subject matter and streamline and clarify the enforcement process.
-This Planning Guide describes the planning process and options for other tribes to consider while undertaking similar projects to develop codes.
-The Model Tribal Environmental Protection Ordinance generated for the Yurok project is offered to other tribal nations as a template for their similar efforts, with particular applicability to other North Coast tribal nations.
+This Planning Guide describes the planning process and options for other Tribes to consider while undertaking similar projects to develop codes.
+The Model Tribal Environmental Protection Ordinance generated for the Yurok project is offered to other Tribal Nations as a template for their similar efforts, with particular applicability to other North Coast Tribal Nations.
 The Planning Guide describes the steps and options necessary to develop a Tribal Environmental Protection Ordinance.